jacobclarke92/kinect-visualisation/README.md

 ## You'll need:
 1. An old [Kinect](http://www.ebay.com/bhp/xbox-360-kinect-sensor) for starters, maybe the new ones work too I haven't tried.
-This is essential for testing purposes though.
+This isn't essential for testing purposes though.

 2. [libfreenect](https://github.com/OpenKinect/libfreenect) and
 [libpng](http://www.libpng.org/).
 I would highly recommend OS X users use [Homebrew](http://mxcl.github.com/homebrew/) to install these dependencies `brew install libfreenect libpng`.
 While a kinect isn't necessarily required for testing the libraries still need to exist for the script to run.